matthiaskaw/project_smart_lab/README.md

 ## Overview

-SmartLab is a comprehensive laboratory data management system designed to automate measurement processes, manage device communications, and provide robust data storage and analysis capabilities.
+SmartLab is a comprehensive laboratory data management system designed to automate measurement processes, manage device communications, and provide robust data storage.
 The system supports both automated device measurements and manual data entry with a modern web-based interface.
+With this web-based interface, data and measurement handling can be done with any device like a lab computer, office computer, and even your smartphone.

 ## Features